abdouahi/netpractice/README.md

 A: The gateway must be an IP address on the same subnet as the device.

 **Q: What does [Get my config] do?**
-A: It exports your current configuration, which you submit for grading.
+A: It exports your current configuration for grading.

 **Q: Can I use online calculators?**
 A: For practice, yes.
 During evaluation, only a basic calculator is allowed.